danielrcollins1/OED-Expanded/OED-Expanded.md

 **Arrows (1d6)**: Attacks as 3HD monster, 1d6 damage each

-**Spears (1d6)**:Attacks as 3HD monster, damage 1d6 each
+**Spears (1d6)**: Attacks as 3HD monster, damage 1d6 each

-**Arrows (1d6), Weak Poison**:Attacks as 3HD monster, 1d6 damage each, plus save vs. death at +4 bonus
+**Arrows (1d6), Weak Poison**: Attacks as 3HD monster, 1d6 damage each, plus save vs. death at +4 bonus

-**Spears (1d6), Accurate**:Attacks as **6HD** monster, 1d6 damage each
+**Spears (1d6), Accurate**: Attacks as **6HD** monster, 1d6 damage each

-**Darts (2d6)**:Attacks as a 3 HD monster, 1d4 damage each
+**Darts (2d6)**: Attacks as a 3 HD monster, 1d4 damage each

-**Spears, Weak Poison (1d6)**:Attacks as 3HD monster, 1d6 damage each, plus save vs. death at +4 bonus
+**Spears, Weak Poison (1d6)**: Attacks as 3HD monster, 1d6 damage each, plus save vs. death at +4 bonus

-**Arrows, Poison (1d6)**:Attacks as 3HD monster, 1d6 damage each, plus save vs. death
+**Arrows, Poison (1d6)**: Attacks as 3HD monster, 1d6 damage each, plus save vs. death

-**Spears, Very Accurate (1d6)**:Attacks as**9HD**monster, damage 1d6 each
+**Spears, Very Accurate (1d6)**: Attacks as**9HD**monster, damage 1d6 each

-**Darts, Poison (2d6)**:Attacks as a 3 HD monster**,**1d4 damage each, plus save vs. death
+**Darts, Poison (2d6)**: Attacks as a 3 HD monster**,**1d4 damage each, plus save vs. death

-**Spears, Accurate, Poison (1d6)**:Attacks as 6HD monster, 1d6 damage each, plus save vs. death
+**Spears, Accurate, Poison (1d6)**: Attacks as 6HD monster, 1d6 damage each, plus save vs. death

 #### Slashing Traps

 Slashing traps typically come out of cunningly concealed panels in the walls or ceiling.

-**Pendulum**:A poleaxe springs from the ceiling, attacking the triggering character only as a 3 HD monster for 2d6 damage
+**Pendulum**: A poleaxe springs from the ceiling, attacking the triggering character only as a 3 HD monster for 2d6 damage

-**Scything Blade**:A Scythe springs out of the wall or other object, attacking as a 3 HD monster.
+**Scything Blade**: A Scythe springs out of the wall or other object, attacking as a 3 HD monster.
 It strikes up to three characters for 2d6 damage

-**Wall Spikes**:Spikes spring from holes in the walls.
+**Wall Spikes**: Spikes spring from holes in the walls.
 If these holes are not covered by tapestries, foliage, plaster, etc.; grant characters a +2 to search.
 When triggers, anyone within 5\' of the wall is attacked by 1d3 protruding spikes.
 They strike as a 6 HD creature for 1d6 damage

-**Door, Poison Needle**:A poison needle jabs out and quickly retracts from doorknob or other protrusion.
+**Door, Poison Needle**: A poison needle jabs out and quickly retracts from doorknob or other protrusion.
 Character must save vs. death at +4 bonus.
 Note: Plate gauntlets are either open or leather on the inner side, and are no protection against this trap

-**Poison Scythe**:A Scythe springs out of the wall or other object, attacking as a 9HD monster.
+**Poison Scythe**: A Scythe springs out of the wall or other object, attacking as a 9HD monster.
 It strikes up to three characters for 2d6 damage and they must save vs death

-**Wall Spikes, Poison**:Spikes spring from holes in the walls.
+**Wall Spikes, Poison**: Spikes spring from holes in the walls.
 If these holes are not covered by tapestries, foliage, plaster, etc.; grant characters a +2 to search.
 When triggers, anyone within 5\' of the wall is attacked by 1d3 protruding spikes and they must save vs death

 #### Clubbing Traps

 Clubbing traps are concealed within the architectural elements of the structure.

-**Ball Trap**:Countless steel balls drop to the floor, the sound of which triggers a check for nearby monsters.
+**Ball Trap**: Countless steel balls drop to the floor, the sound of which triggers a check for nearby monsters.
 Anyone moving through the area must save vs. stone or fall and be stunned for 1d3 rounds.
 It takes 1d6 rounds for the balls to dissipate, ending the effect

-**Royal Statue**:A statue of a king or other nobility swings at the character with its scepter, attacking as a 6 HD monster for 2d6 damage
+**Royal Statue**: A statue of a king or other nobility swings at the character with its scepter, attacking as a 6 HD monster for 2d6 damage

-**Block, Swinging**:A large stone block swings down from the ceiling in an arc that effect a 20 foot-long area, those in the area suffer 4d6 damage and can save vs. stone for half
+**Block, Swinging**: A large stone block swings down from the ceiling in an arc that effect a 20 foot-long area, those in the area suffer 4d6 damage and can save vs. stone for half

-**Block, Falling**:A large stone block falls from ceiling in 5×10 foot area causing 6d6 damage, those caught can make a save vs. stone for half
+**Block, Falling**: A large stone block falls from ceiling in 5×10 foot area causing 6d6 damage, those caught can make a save vs. stone for half

-**Block, Falling, Spiked**:A large spiked stone block falls from ceiling in 5×10 foot area causing 10d6 damage, those caught can make a save vs. stone for half
+**Block, Falling, Spiked**: A large spiked stone block falls from ceiling in 5×10 foot area causing 10d6 damage, those caught can make a save vs. stone for half

-**Block, Falling, Spiked, Poison**:A large spiked stone block falls from ceiling in 5×10 foot area causing 10d6 damage, those caught can save vs. stone for half.
+**Block, Falling, Spiked, Poison**: A large spiked stone block falls from ceiling in 5×10 foot area causing 10d6 damage, those caught can save vs. stone for half.
 The spikes are coated in poison and all those in the area must also save vs. death.

 #### Crushing Traps

 Crushing traps, like clubbing traps, are concealed within the architectural elements of the structure

-**Door, Falling**:This heavy reinforced door springs off of its hinges landing in 5×10 foot area when the character attempts to open it.
+**Door, Falling**: This heavy reinforced door springs off of its hinges landing in 5×10 foot area when the character attempts to open it.
 It inflicts 2d6 damage; targets can save vs. stone for half

-**Rolling Rock**:A 8' diameter boulder is released down the passage moving at 9" (45') per round; those struck take 4d6 damage and can save vs. stone for half.
+**Rolling Rock**: A 8' diameter boulder is released down the passage moving at 9" (45') per round; those struck take 4d6 damage and can save vs. stone for half.
 The boulder comes to rest, blocking the passageway, and can be moved by a party of 4 working in unison.

-**Collapsing Column**:A non-load bearing column breaks apart with the sections falling in a 10×10 foot area causing 4d6 damage, characters can save vs. stone for half
+**Collapsing Column**: A non-load bearing column breaks apart with the sections falling in a 10×10 foot area causing 4d6 damage, characters can save vs. stone for half

-**Collapsing Wall**:The outer layer of blocks on this wall collapse in 10\' long area causing 8d6 damage, those affected can save vs. stone for half.
+**Collapsing Wall**: The outer layer of blocks on this wall collapse in 10\' long area causing 8d6 damage, those affected can save vs. stone for half.

-**Compacting Room**:The doors to this room are reinforced and will swing shut and lock.
+**Compacting Room**: The doors to this room are reinforced and will swing shut and lock.
 If they are spiked open beforehand, the spikes have a 4 in 6 chance to hold.
 The walls will close in 1d6+1 rounds causing 12d6 damage before retracting.
 Victims can save vs. death for half damage.

-**Crushing Wall**:This solid outer section of wall 20\' wide smashes forward on trigger inflicting 16d6 damage and then retracts.
+**Crushing Wall**: This solid outer section of wall 20\' wide smashes forward on trigger inflicting 16d6 damage and then retracts.
 Targets can save vs death for half

 #### Confining Traps

 Confining traps are typically normal appearing rooms that restrict movement.
 The Judge should familiarize themselves with the rules for Forcing Doors, Swimming, etc.

-**Net**:A net with hooks and bells drops from the ceiling, landing in 10' × 20' area, entangling those beneath, the sound of which triggers a check for nearby monsters.
+**Net**: A net with hooks and bells drops from the ceiling, landing in 10' × 20' area, entangling those beneath, the sound of which triggers a check for nearby monsters.
 Those in the net cannot move, suffer a -2 penalty to AC, and can only make melee attacks with swords and spears at a -2 penalty.
 Creatures have a 1 in 6 plus Strength bonus chance per round to escape.
 Having a dagger in-hand grants a +2 to this role.
 Finally, check for nearby monsters when net falls.

-**Portcullis**:An iron gate falls behind party and blocks the passage, the sound of which triggers a check for nearby monsters.
+**Portcullis**: An iron gate falls behind party and blocks the passage, the sound of which triggers a check for nearby monsters.
 The bars may be forced as locked door (base 2 in 6, with a --2)

-**Watery Room**:The floor of the room is flooded with least 10\' deep.
+**Watery Room**: The floor of the room is flooded with least 10\' deep.

-**Spinning Wall**:A section of wall up to 20' in length spins in place, depositing the victims in area on adjacent side.
+**Spinning Wall**: A section of wall up to 20' in length spins in place, depositing the victims in area on adjacent side.
 It cannot be triggered from the other side.

-**Flooding Room**:The doors to this room are reinforced and will swing shut and lock.
+**Flooding Room**: The doors to this room are reinforced and will swing shut and lock.
 If they are spiked open beforehand, the spikes have a 4 in 6 chance to hold.
 Once sealed, the room floods with water in 1d6 rounds.
 Once flooded, attempt to open the door attempts are at --2

-**Dropping Ceiling**:The entire stone ceiling drops on the room when triggered inflicting 12d6 damage to the occupants, who can save vs. death for half).
+**Dropping Ceiling**: The entire stone ceiling drops on the room when triggered inflicting 12d6 damage to the occupants, who can save vs. death for half).
 Passage through the room is then blocked.

 #### Gas Traps

 The basic gas trap covers a 20 × 20\' area with a cracking sound and distinct smell.
 When triggered characters can make a save vs. stone, allowing them to immediately flee the affected area.
 Those in the area must save vs. breath each round to avoid the effect of the gas.
 The gas clears after one hour.

-**Gas, Obscuring**:A hazy gas fills the area imposing a --4 to attacks
+**Gas, Obscuring**: A hazy gas fills the area imposing a --4 to attacks

-**Gas, Sickness**:This sulfurous smelling gas causes the victims to lose 1d6 points of Strength for one hour unless a save vs. breath is made.
+**Gas, Sickness**: This sulfurous smelling gas causes the victims to lose 1d6 points of Strength for one hour unless a save vs. breath is made.

-**Gas, Blinding**:This apple scented gas inflicts blindness for one hour
+**Gas, Blinding**: This apple scented gas inflicts blindness for one hour

-**Gas, Poison**:This bitter almond scented gas forces the victims to save vs. death with a +4 bonus
+**Gas, Poison**: This bitter almond scented gas forces the victims to save vs. death with a +4 bonus

 **Gas, Corroding**: This ammonia smelling gas will rust any metal items in the area.
 Each item must succeed a save vs. stone or it falls to pieces.
 Magic items get +2 bonus for each magic plus or ability.

-**Gas, Insanity**:This fruity smelling gas causes the victim to become permanently insane unless a save vs. breath is successful.
+**Gas, Insanity**: This fruity smelling gas causes the victim to become permanently insane unless a save vs. breath is successful.
 Those affected are equally likely to attack or flee from allies in any given encounter.
 A _remove curse_spell will lift the affliction.

 #### Energy/Magic Traps

 While these traps may make use of magical effects, they are triggered and detected in the same manner as other traps.
 Some mechanical interface activates the magic, which is undetectable until that time.

-**Boiling Oil**:Boiling oil dumps into a 10' radius area inflicting 2d6 points of fire damage.
+**Boiling Oil**: Boiling oil dumps into a 10' radius area inflicting 2d6 points of fire damage.
 The targets can make a save vs. breath for half damage.

-**Fire Vent**:Flames belch out into a 10' radius inflicting 4d6 points of fire damage.
+**Fire Vent**: Flames belch out into a 10' radius inflicting 4d6 points of fire damage.
 The targets can make a save vs. breath for half damage.

-**Acid Vent**:Acid dumps into a 10' radius area inflicting 4d6 points of fire damage.
+**Acid Vent**: Acid dumps into a 10' radius area inflicting 4d6 points of fire damage.
 The targets can make a save vs. breath for half damage.

 **Spells**: These traps work as under their spell description at the lowest level required to cast.
 Trap-conjured Elementals are 8 HD (small).
 For deeper dungeon levels (where the dungeon level is greater than trap rank), add +2 to the caster level per degree of difference.